|The 1977 Buccaneer draft review|

 9 - WR - Larry Mucker - Arizona State - Good pick

 Played four seasons with the Bucs as a back-up receiver but also managed to start 11 in the process too.

 10 - FB - Robert Morgan - Florida - Wasted pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Had been a back-up to fellow Buc Jimmy DuBose for most of his college career with the Gators and finished his collegiate career with 731 yards on 174 carries.
-Never played football in the NFL at all.

 10 - LB - Aaron Ball - Cal St.-Fullerton - Wasted pick